alexqguo/drinking-board-game/README.md

 * Clean up other todos
 * Consider better organization of events
 * Clean up typescript in the custom game code
+* Enable or disable dice roll resetting based on a prop

 ### M2
 * track game state, store in localstorage in case someone closes the screen